DLBuesen/redox-active-film-distribution-reversible/project/ubuntu1804/README.md

 # Installing the App
 - Download the project folder from this repositry and unzip to any location on your computer.
 - Run the docker container installation script in the "docker" folder.
 Signing into your docker account can be done directly during the running of the scripts via keyboard entry if not already done.
 Any Matlab-based app requires the use of Matlab runtime, which is unfortunately over 9GB in size.
 Therefore, installation of the container might take as long as 10 minutes.
 - After setting the paths for the parameter and data export excel files, run the simulation with the preset parameter values.
-Verify that the resulting plot matches the "goldStandard" image in the project folder.
+Verify that the reults match what is presented in the installation video.
-- Change parameters, rerun the simulation, and confirm the connections to the parameter input and data export excel files are working.
-In open office calc, the export file can remain open and is refreshed via file -> reload.
+- Change parameters, save, and rerun the simulation, to confirm that the connection to the parameter input export excel files is working.
+The excel file must be saved each time after a change or the app will not capture it.

 # Uninstalling the App
 - To uninstall, run the uninstallation script in the "containers" folder, and follow the instruction in the prompt to verify that the container has been removed.